Japan Travel Planner

 The Ussuri brown bear is found in Hokkaidō where it plays an important role in the culture of the Ainu people.
 The Asian black bear inhabits mountainous areas in Honshū, Kyūshū and Shikoku.
 Smaller carnivores include the red fox, raccoon dog and Japanese marten.

-What is the traditional food of Japan?
+What is the traditional food?

 Japanese food?
 The traditional cuisine of Japan is Washoku is based on rice with miso soup and other dishes; there is an emphasis on seasonal ingredients.

-What Languages are spoken in Japan?
+What Languages are spoken?

 In addition to the Japanese language, Ryukyuan languages are spoken in Okinawa and parts of Kagoshima in the Ryukyu Islands.
 Along with Japanese, these languages are part of the Japonic language family, but they are separate languages.
 You can learn some basic Japanese before you travel to Japan and really impress the locals!

-How much do you tip in Japan?
+How much do you tip?

 The currency in Japan is the Japanese Yen (Tipping is not customary in Japan.
 In fact, it can be considered rude and insulting in many situations.
 Most Japanese restaurants require customers to pay for their meals at the front register, rather than leave money with the waiter or waitress.).